ZodiacDog/FLUX/START_HERE.md

 - Has zero dependencies (easy adoption)
 - Has production code (tested and working)

-**You're not selling vaporware.
-You're sharing working technology.**

-Go launch with confidence! 💪

 ---

-Made with ⚡ by ML | Ready for Hacker News
+Made with ⚡ by ML aka ZodiacDog

-P.S.
-Don't forget to star your own repo before launching! 😄